IsabelGarvi/3D-platforms-game-demo/README.md

 # 3D PLATFORM DEMO LEVEL
-This is a small level I had to do for my _3D Animation, videogames and interactive environments_ course.
+This is a small level I had to do for my _3D Animation, videogames and interactive environments_ course in 2017.
 - It was created on Unity 5.6.2p4.
 - Code language is C#
 - Models done in _3DS Max_